-One way to illustrate how the logical consequence relations of $\BDL^{\IImpl,\False}$ and the version of classical logic with the same language are related is to show how sound and complete sequent calculus proof systems for those logics are related.
+One way to illustrate how similar the connectives of $\BDL^{\IImpl,\False}$ and $\CL^{\IImpl,\False}$ are with respect to logical consequence is to show how sound and complete sequent calculus proof systems for these logics are related to each other.

 A sequent calculus proof system for $\BDL^{\IImpl,\False}$ is given in Table~\ref{table-proof-system}.

 In this table, $A,A_1,\mathrm{and}\;A_2$ are meta-variables ranging over all formulas from $\LForm$ and $\Gamma$, $\Gamma'$, $\Delta$, and $\Delta'$ are meta-variables ranging over all finite sets of formulas from $\LForm$.
 The sequent calculus proof system of $\BDL^{\IImpl,\False}$ is sound and complete with respect to the logical consequence relation of $\BDL^{\IImpl,\False}$, i.e., for all $\Gamma,\Delta \subseteq \LForm$, $\Gamma \LCon \Delta$ iff there exist finite sets $\Gamma' \subseteq \Gamma$ and $\Delta' \subseteq \Delta$ such that $\Gamma' \LEnt \Delta'$ is provable (Theorem~20 from~\cite{AA17a}).
 A sound and complete sequent calculus proof system of $\CL^{\IImpl,\False}$ can be obtained by adding the following two inference rules to the sequent calculus proof system of $\BDL^{\IImpl,\False}$: